OPMDG/opm-doc/probes/check_pgactivity.rst

  PostgreSQL 9.1+.

  Perfdata returns oldest analyze per database in seconds.
-With PostgreSQL 9.1+, it returns the number of [auto]analyses per database since last call as well.
+With PostgreSQL 9.1+, the number of [auto]analyzes per database since last execution is also returned.

- Critical and Warning thresholds only accept an interval (eg. 1h30m25s) and apply on the oldest analyse maintenance.
+ Critical and Warning thresholds only accept an interval (eg. 1h30m25s) and apply to the oldest execution of analyze.

 \ **last_vacuum**\  (8.2+)

- Check on each databases that the oldest vacuum (from autovacuum or not) is not older than the given threshold.
+ Check that the oldest vacuum (from autovacuum or otherwise) in each database in the cluster is not older than the given threshold.

  This service uses the status file (see \ ``--status-file``\  parameter) with PostgreSQL 9.1+.

  Perfdata returns oldest vacuum per database in seconds.
-With PostgreSQL 9.1+, it returns the number of [auto]vacuums per database since last call as well.
+With PostgreSQL 9.1+, it also returns the number of [auto]vacuums per database since last execution.

- Critical and Warning thresholds only accept an interval (eg. 1h30m25s) and apply on the oldest vacuum.
+ Critical and Warning thresholds only accept an interval (eg. 1h30m25s) and apply to the oldest vacuum.